oury07/portefolio/README.md

 # portefolio
-first try of creating a personnal portefolio
+first try of creating a personal portefolio